wasimbaig/espcap/README.md

 espcap.py --nic=eth0 --node=localhost:9200 --bpf="tcp port 80" --chunk=2000
 espcap.py --nic=en0 --node=localhost:9200 --bpf="udp port 53" --count=500
 ```
 Note that each of these modes is mutually exclusive.
-If you try to run espcap.py in more
+If you try to run <tt>espcap.py</tt> in more
 than one mode you'll get an error message.

-You can try espcap.py in file mode using the pcap files contained in test_pcaps.
+You can try <tt>espcap.py</tt> in file mode using the pcap files contained in test_pcaps.
 To do
-that run espcap.py as follows (assuming you want to just dump the packets to stdout):
+that run <tt>espcap.py</tt> from the <tt>espcap/src</tt> directory as follows (assuming you want to just
+dump the packets to stdout):
 ```
-espcap.py --dir=./test_pcaps
+./espcap.py --dir=../test_pcaps
 ```
 When running in live capture mode you can set a maximum packet count after which the
 capture will stop or you can just hit Ctrl-c to stop a continuous capture session.